JyotsnaT/LeetCodeSolutions/README.md

 As of now only one approach has been coded for most problems and the language of choise is python.
 But this is a work in progress and more coded solutions will be added eventually.

 # Topics and problems under each topic
 This collection of solutions is mainly from software engineering interviews POV.
 Hence the topics those are most frequently covered in the interviews are solved first.
-Some of these topics might be dense than the other for e.g. Arrays vs intervals.
-We can later seggregate them into subtopics as well.

 1. [Arrays](https://github.com/JyotsnaT/LeetCodeSolutions/blob/main/Arrays.ipynb)
 2. [Back tracking](https://github.com/JyotsnaT/LeetCodeSolutions/blob/main/backtracking.ipynb)